huawei-noah/SMARTS/docs/sim/visualization.rst

 Visdom
 ======

-We also have built-in support for `Visdom <https://github.com/facebookresearch/visdom>`_ so you can see the image-based observation outputs in real-time.
-Start the visdom server before running your scenario and open the server URL in your browser `http://localhost:8097`.
+Use the `Visdom <https://github.com/facebookresearch/visdom>`_ integration to easily see the image-based observation outputs in real-time.
+Start the visdom server before running the scenario and open the server URL in your browser `http://localhost:8097 <http://localhost:8097>`_.

 .. code-block:: bash

-    # install visdom
+    # Install visdom
-    pip install visdom
+    $ pip install visdom

-    # start the server
+    # Start the server
-    visdom
+    $ visdom

-In your `run.py` script, enable `visdom` with,
+Enable Visdom in the SMARTS environment by setting `visdom=True`.
+For example:

 .. code-block:: python